URL Encoding Explained: When, Why, and How to Encode URLs

 A clear guide to percent-encoding — what it is, when you need it, and how to encode and decode URL strings for free in your browser.

-If you’ve ever seen %20 in a URL where a space should be, you’ve seen percent-encoding in action.
-It’s one of those things developers use daily without always understanding when and why it’s required.
-Here’s the complete picture.
+If you’ve ever seen %20 in a URL where a space should be, you’ve seen percent-encoding.
+It’s one of those things developers use constantly without thinking much about — until something breaks because they got it wrong.

 What is URL encoding?

 URLs can only contain a limited set of ASCII characters.
-Spaces, ampersands, equal signs, slashes, and non-ASCII characters (like ü, 中, or 😀) are not valid in raw URLs.
-Percent-encoding converts these characters into a safe format: % followed by the two-digit hexadecimal code of the byte.
+Spaces, ampersands, equal signs, slashes, and anything outside ASCII — like ü, 中, or 😀 — aren’t valid in raw URLs.
+Percent-encoding converts these into a safe format: a % sign followed by the two-digit hex code of the byte.

 - Space →